Get Ready for the 2021-2022 Academic Year

 Standards for Financial Aid Satisfactory Academic Progress (FASAP)

 Per Federal Student Aid regulations, each college must have a policy to determine if a student is making academic progress towards completing their degree or certificate.
 The policy must measure students Grade Point Average (GPA) and percentage of successfully completed the courses (aka pursuit of program).
 This policy is for determining financial aid eligibility only, and does not affect a student’s academic standing or matriculation status.
-Find SUNY Schenectady’s complete FASAP procedure.
+Find SUNY Schenectady’s complete FASAP Policy.

 Federal Financial Aid Penalties for Drug Law Violations